Ali-Zarabi/Library-Management-System-Simulator/README.md

 **To run the program:**
 * Ensure all files are downloaded and in the same directory
 * Open the folder in the IDE of your choosing
-* Run the main file and enjoy !
+* Run the "ProjectOneTester" file and enjoy !